adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 In a recent project of mine, it made sense for the logo to be a component and the menu to be a module of its own.

 Nobody understands your requirements as well as you do.
 Through experience you'll get a feel for it.
-And if you get it wrong, changing from a component to a module (and vice versa) is easy.
+And if you get it wrong, changing from a component to a module is easy.

+That's enough of the theory.
+Let's build three different modules together.
+In doing so, the hope is to cover most of the things we think about when writing CSS.

-## Creating a module
+## 1. Creating a basket module

-Let's build a *basket* module which we'll simplify for brevity.
-Each product contains a title and a remove button.
+We'll simplify this basket for brevity.
+Each product within the basket will display the product's title with the ability to remove it from the basket.

 The HTML might be:

 	<div class="basket">
-	  <h2 class="basket-title">Your Basket</h2>
+	  <h1 class="basket-title">Your basket</h1>
 	  <div class="basket-item">
 	      <h3 class="basket-productTitle">Product title</h3>
           <form>